Coping Mechanisms for Traumatized Parents of Kids with Special Needs, Pt. 5

-In this post, Mathies answers some very practical questions submitted by the mom of a child with significant special needs.
+In this post, Matheis answers some very practical questions submitted by the mom of a child with significant special needs.
 What are some tools or coping mechanisms when I feel anxiety building?
 What should I do when I find myself remembering the traumatic events that led to my PTSD?
-As you will see, Dr. Mathies answers these practical questions with some equally practical advice.
+As you will see, Dr. Matheis answers these practical questions with some equally practical advice.

 You may find your anxiety is being triggered by the day’s events, or what you still need to accomplish before the day’s end for yourself, your child, your job, or all three.
 That anxiety experience is real, and it sometimes triggers a more intense anxiety response when something isn’t going as you planned.
 And let’s face it, there are a lot of variables that can go out of whack at any given time!

 First and foremost, embrace how you are feeling even if there is no real identifiable source for your anxiety.
-When feeling distressed, acknowledge your feelings and don’t try to deny, distract or run away from them.
-Today’s trigger may have been a sudden flashback, a scent, or sight, or a feeling.
+When feeling distressed, acknowledge your feelings and don’t try to deny, distract, or run away from them.
+Today’s trigger may have been a sudden flashback, a scent, a sight, or a feeling.
 It’s okay.

 Secondly, allow yourself to leave the situation you are in and take a break.
 Do not force yourself to stay or handle a situation your tolerance and resources are at a minimum.
 Find a quiet place, make a cup of tea and allow your body to process your emotions and come back down from the roller coaster ride you just took.